-Method of Calculation: The "Issue Login" database is maintained specifically for logging in each local government transaction.
-A date is entered into the Structuring Layout by the reviewer when analysis is complete.
+Method of Calculation: The debt database is maintained specifically for logging in each local government transaction.
+A date is entered into the Analyst Tracking Information tab by the reviewer when analysis is complete.
 A query is made to this date field and the resulting number is reported.

 Data Limitations: This measure is dependent upon the number of financings submitted.
-Calculation Type: Cumulative